 The medium beaker holds your coffee filter and ground coffee beans.
 Typically, medium-grind coffee is used - but you can experiment with finer or more coarsely-ground beans to find the perfect recipe for you!

-The rate at which the water drips from the top beaker into this beaker is the main factor that determines your brews strength.
+The rate at which the cold water drips from the top beaker into this beaker is the main factor that determines the strength of your brew.

 The Final Beaker